Need an exorcist? Help is on the way. Maybe.

 One of the Catholic Church’s spokesmen, Father Gabriele Amorth, correctly summed up the exorcist shortage when he said that people have had to “hunt high and low for a properly trained exorcist.”

 As of December 2007, that’s changed.
-Pope Benedict XVI has ordered all Catholic bishops to set up “exorcism squads.”
+Pope Benedict XVI ordered all Catholic bishops to set up “exorcism squads.”
 Every diocese will have trained priests who can perform exorcisms.

 Technically, any priest can perform an exorcism.
 Canon Law established that in the early 12th century.
 However, finding a priest with the confidence to deal with demonic possession… that’s been a challenge.